GameWithPixels/PixelsUnityPlugin/README.md

 The development of this plugin is made using Unity 2020.3.
 It should work just as well on all Unity version since 2018.
-Please open a [ticket](https://github.com/GameWithPixels/PixelsUnityPlugin/issues) in GitHub if you're having any issue.
+Please open a [ticket](https://github.com/GameWithPixels/PixelsUnityPlugin/issues) on GitHub if you're having any issue.

 ## Overview